-Cyclones may be conceptualized as the outcome of PV anomalies that extend to different atmospheric levels (e.g. Chagnon et al., 2013; Martínez-Alvarado et al., 2016; Büeler and Pfahl, 2017; Attinger et al., 2019).
-As a result, the quantification of the relative contribution of different atmospheric processes to the total atmospheric PV is equivalent to delineating the 80 contribution of these processes to cyclone dynamics.
-By extension, piecewise PV inversion of these individual contributions is expected to reproduce the partition of the low-level wind circulation that is related to each atmospheric process, i.e. to the contribution of these processes to the cyclone itself (defined as a vortex).
-In this study, we use regional climate modelling to simulate 100 of the most intense Mediterranean cyclones and we analyse their dynamics using PV-budget diagnostics and piecewise PV inversion.
-In particular, we address the following specific objectives: 85
+Cyclones may be conceptualised as the outcome of PV anomalies that extend to different atmospheric levels.
+As a diagnostic variable, PV has been especially helpful for providing deep insights into the development mechanisms of different types of cyclones, including tropical cyclones (e.g. Möller and Montgomery, 2000; Chan et al., 2002) and mid-latitude storms (e.g. Boettcher and Wernli, 2011).
+As a result, the quantification of the relative contribution of different atmospheric processes to the total atmospheric PV is equivalent to delineating the contribution of these processes to cyclone dynamics.
+For instance, Gray (2006), Chagnon and Gray (2015), and more recently Spreitzer et al. (2019) have used PV-budget diagnostics to analyse the impact of diabatic processes on the dynamical structure of the upper troposphere.
+In the same direction, several studies have used PV-budget diagnostics to investigate the role of convection and more generally of latent heat in the dynamical structure of cyclones (Martínez-Alvarado et al., 2016; Büeler and Pfahl, 2017; Attinger et al., 2019).
+By extension, piecewise PV inversion of these individual contributions is expected to reproduce the partition of the low-level wind circulation that is related to each atmospheric process, i.e. the contribution of these processes to the cyclone itself (defined as a vortex).